HAT: Hybrid Attention Transformer for Image Restoration

-For real-world image super-resolution, we use the pre-trained MSE-based model and then adopt DIV2k, Flick2K and OST~\cite{sftgan} datasets for training, following~\cite{esrgan,realesrgan}.
-The LR-HR pairs are generated by the high-order degradation model~\cite{realesrgan}.
+For real-world image super-resolution, we train HAT models based on two simulated real-world degradation models, i.e., BSRGAN~\cite{bsrgan} and Real-ESRGAN~\cite{realesrgan}.
 The total batch size is set to 32 and the input patch size is set to $64\times 64$.
 The network structure is the same as the basic version of HAT for classic image super-resolution.
 Follwing Real-ESRGAN~\cite{realesrgan}, we first train the MSE-based model and introduce the generative adversarial training to fine-tune the GAN-based model.
-More training and degradation details can refer to \cite{realesrgan}.
+More training and degradation details can refer to \cite{bsrgan} and \cite{realesrgan}.

-For image denoising and JPEG compression artifacts reduction, we directly use the combination of 800 DIV2K images, 2650 Flickr2K, 400 BSD500 images~\cite{bsd100} and 4744 WED images~\cite{wed} to train the models\footnote{ImageNet pre-training has limited impact on the performance of these two tasks.
+For image denoising and JPEG compression artifacts reduction, we directly use the combination of DIV2K, Flickr2K, BSD500~\cite{bsd100} and WED images~\cite{wed} datasets to train the models\footnote{ImageNet pre-training has limited impact on the performance of these two tasks.
 Similar conclusions are also mentioned in~\cite{edt}.}, following~\cite{rdn_pami,drunet,swinir}.
 The network is the same as the basic version for classic image super-resolution without up-sampling.
 Noisy images are generated by adding additive white Gaussian noises with noise level $\sigma$ and compressed images are obtained by the MATLAB JPEG encoder with JPEG level $q$.
 To speed up the training, we first train models with the batch size of 32 and the patch size of $64\times 64$ for 800 iterations.
 We then proceed to fine-tune models with the batch size of 8 and the patch size of $128\times 128$ for 500 iterations.